kubestellar/kubestellar/docs/poc2023q1/outline.md

 One of these contains the following items.
 FYI, these are the things in the YAML output by `kubectl kcp workload sync`.
-The responsibility for creating and maintaining these objects is called the problem of bootstrapping the workload management layer and is not among the things that this PoC takes a position on.
+The responsibility for creating and maintaining these objects is part of the problem of bootstrapping the workload management layer and is not among the things that this PoC takes a position on.